 Hepatitis B symptoms

-Symptoms of acute hepatitis B infection usually develop about 3 months after being infected with the virus.
+Many people don’t have symptoms of acute (new) hepatitis B infection, but if they do, symptoms usually develop about 3 months after being infected with the virus.
 Symptoms may include:

 - jaundice (a yellowish discoloration of the eyes and skin);